Veal chop with lemon, sage, and mascarpone. Something new and exciting.

 My advice to you: Make some extra sauce you will not regret.

 Veal chops are bone-in, meaty, and thick.
-As well as, tender and contain less cholesterol than beef.
+As well as, tender and contains less cholesterol than beef.
 Have fun preparing them any way you want: Broiling, roasting even grilling.

 Veal scaloppine is usually the other cut of veal.
 Veal, from a health benefits standpoint, has very little fat content.